ShobanChiddarth/Dental-Patient-Management-System/README.md

 </h1>

-Just a school project.
+Just a school project, running in Python Interpreter.
+It is purely written in python.
+This is not a GUI or CLI application.
+It is just run in Python Interpreter directly and the output is everything.
 This is a school project to use python with [class 12 concepts](https://csstudy.in/sumita-arora-python-class-12-pdf-cs-book/).
 My aim was not to use the concepts but to make it a good software and anyways I ended up using all the concepts taught in school for this project.

 This is a project made in python, it can keep a record of patients who visit a Dental clinic, keep a record of their appointments and treatments.
-It is purely written in python and will take care of everything related to keeping record of
+It will take care of everything related to keeping record of
 - patients
 - treatments
 - appointments

+When I say it is just a school project, I mean it can't be used in real life, as a real software to manage patient records in a clinic.
+It is very very very limited and has very less features.
+If you are looking for an open-source Dental management system, this is not the one you are looking for.

+This is an educational material for students who wan't to make their school project.
+Students can refer this for their projects and etc. This is solely for educational purpose and not anything commercial, and also won't be a commercial product in the future.
+It is always a free and open source project.

 ### PRE REQUISITES
 1. [Python >= 3.6](https://realpython.com/installing-python/)